Inexact Uzawa-Double Deep Ritz Method for Weak Adversarial Neural Networks: Introduction

-The Weak Adversarial Network (WAN) method \cite{bertoluzza2024wan} introduces a neural network test function that plays the role of a test function in a saddle-point residual minimization framework explained in \cite{doi:10.1137/1.9781611977738}.
-Although conceptually appealing, WANs involve numerical instability that was mitigated in \cite{uriarte2023deep}, the Double Deep Ritz Method, which replaces the adversarial structure with two coupled Deep Ritz energy \cite{yu2018deep} minimizations for the primal and test networks; however, this method requires nested inner minimization loops, making each iteration computationally demanding and can be sensitive to the accuracy of inner solves.
+Although conceptually appealing, WANs involve numerical instability during the min-max optimization.
+Specifically, as the resdiual approaches zero, identifying the supremizer becomes ill-posed, which was mitigated in \cite{bertoluzza2024wan} and \cite{uriarte2023deep}. \cite{bertoluzza2024wan} provides a theoretical analysis of solution stability and approximation bounds while proposing stabilized WAN variants that avoid unstable direct normalization and improve boundary condition enforcement.
+The Double Deep Ritz Method introduced in \cite{uriarte2023deep}, replaces the adversarial structure with two coupled Deep Ritz energy minimization for the primal and test networks; however, this method requires nested inner minimization loops, making each iteration computationally demanding and can be sensitive to the accuracy of inner solves.
+This motivates the development of more robust solution strategies grounded in classical numerical analysis.

-Parallel to these developments, it has been recognized in numerical analysis that residual minimization in dual norms naturally leads to saddle-point or min-max structures.
-For such problems, classical iterative solvers such as the Uzawa algorithm, \cite{uzawa1958iterative,bacuta2006unified,bramble1997analysis} which offer robust convergence guarantees of solving saddle point problems, are considered.
-In the recent paper \cite{alsobhi2025neural}, the authors introduce the Deep Residual Uzawa Algorithm, where a neural network is used for residual update and finite elements for solution update.
-This work also explains the role of the Uzawa method in tackling minimal residual problems.